hpehl/maven-single-module-template/README.md

 - `OSSRH_USERNAME`: The username for the Sonatype JIRA
 - `OSSRH_PASSWORD`: The password for the Sonatype JIRA
 - `MAVEN_GPG_PASSPHRASE`: The passphrase for your private GPG key
 - `MAVEN_GPG_PRIVATE_KEY`: The private key in ASCII format.
-You can use a command like `gpg --armor --export-secret-keys 2A79C898 | pbcopy` to export and copy the private key to the clipboard (on macOS).
+You can use a command like `gpg --armor --export-secret-keys <key-id> | pbcopy` to export and copy the private key to the clipboard (on macOS).

 The release workflow builds and deploys the project by running